The Hostage (1956 film)

 The Hostage is a 1956 British crime film directed by Harold Huth and starring Ron Randell, Mary Parker and John Bailey.
+It was written by Alfred Shaughnessy.

 Plot

-A group of South American revolutionaries plan to kidnap the daughter of their President in London, England.
+When Dr. Pablo Gonzuelo, President of Santanio, condemns the revolutionary Vorgler to death, a group of South American revolutionaries in London kidnap the President's daughter Rosa, along with American pilot Bill Trainer.
+When Vorgler is executed, the revolutionaries are ready to murder Rosa and Trainer, but they are rescued in time.

 Production

-It was made at New Elstree Studios.
+The film was made at New Elstree Studios.
 The film's sets were designed by the art director Harry White.